Unity-Technologies/com.unity.multiplayer.docs/versioned_docs/version-1.1.0/tutorials/testing/testing_locally.md

 * An important nuance is that **ParrelSync** does not sync changes made to packages. `Packages` folder is synced on clone opening, so if you made package changes - you should close and re-open your clones.
   * [Relevant GitHub issue](https://github.com/VeriorPies/ParrelSync/issues/48)
-* If you encounter a Netcode error that mentions `soft sync` - that generally means that prefabs or scenes are not in sync between editors.
+* If you encounter a Netcode error that mentions `soft sync` - that generally means that prefabs or scenes aren't in sync between editors.
 You should save the project in the main editor via `File->Save Project` and refresh the projects in the clone editors by pressing `Ctrl + R` (which is by default done automatically) or reimport networked prefabs in the main editor.
 * More information and general **ParrelSync** FAQ: https://github.com/VeriorPies/ParrelSync/wiki/Troubleshooting-&-FAQs
 * The ultimate workaround in case nothing helps - deleting and re-creating the clone instance via `ParrelSync->Clones Manager` window.